grantcarthew/start-prototype/docs/cli/start-config.md

 2. **Config selection:**

-   - With `global`: Edit `~/.config/start/config.toml`
-   - With `local`: Edit `./.start/config.toml`
+   - With `--local`: Edit `./.start/config.toml`
-   - No scope, both exist: Ask which to edit
+   - No flag, both exist: Ask which to edit
-   - No scope, only one exists: Edit that one
+   - No flag, only global exists: Edit global
-   - No scope, neither exists: Ask which to create
+   - No flag, neither exists: Ask which to create

 3. **After editing:**
    - Validates config syntax and semantics